Construction · Italy · Patente a crediti

 Ad · inline 1

-Sell patente-a-crediti documentation software, POS/PSC/DVR tools, cantiere safety hardware, training-refresh automation, or DURC-monitoring services to Italian imprese edili?
-This is the page about the credit licence they cannot operate a cantiere without — and the 1 January 2026 stack they are scrambling to get evidence-ready for.
+Sell patente-a-crediti documentation software, POS / PSC / DVR tools, anti-collision sensors, training-refresh automation, or DURC-monitoring services to Italian imprese edili?
+This is the page about the licence they cannot operate without.

 02Who solves this today